 Of course, no one could have predicted a global pandemic triggering an unprecedented rush to remote work.
 The dramatic increase in companies’ footprint of devices that must be managed and have files backed up has rocked small and large organizations alike.
 However, we still find that those further along their digital transformation were likelier to emerge stronger.

 What are the most important things for businesses to include in their BDR strategies?

 Singh: As businesses reassess their BDR strategies in the wake of the coronavirus-driven remote work boom, there are several important considerations to make regarding agility, scale and security.
-First, to minimize data loss and reduce the cost of replacing lost data, backups should be performed frequently — and the more frequent, the better.
-Second, taking a hybrid approach to storing backups can help speed up data recovery by using local storage and introduce a layer of redundancy in the event of a natural disaster with cloud backups.
+First, to minimize data loss and reduce the cost of replacing lost data, backups should be performed frequently – and the more frequent, the better.
+Second, a hybrid approach to storing backups can help speed up data recovery by using local storage and introducing a layer of redundancy in the event of a natural disaster with cloud backups.
 Third, businesses should plan to back up employee machines in addition to corporate servers.
-Finally, make sure you perform regular image backups of servers so they can be spun up quickly in the event of failure.
+Finally, ensure you perform regular image backups of servers so they can be spun up quickly in the event of failure.

 Technology solution providers should also make sure that all devices that access the corporate network are protected by antivirus, that all machines used by employees and the company are up to date with patches for operating systems and third-party applications, that customers are educated on how to store files on the network instead of individual machines, and that users are educated on the cybersecurity risks they’re likely to encounter.

 Which elements of the strategy do businesses need the most help with from MSPs or VARs?